How To Enter And Exit In Intraday Trading?

 At the core of intraday trading is when and how to enter and exit stocks.
 Practically, it is not consistently possible to buy low and sell high; this only exists on paper.
 What is required is an understanding of trends and the ability to make the best of it.

-From among the many factors that are behind successful intraday trading, let us take a look at the entry and exit strategies in greater detail.
+From among the many factors that are behind successful intraday trading, let us take a look at the entry and exit strategies in greater detail used by our trading app.

 Entry and exit in intraday trading is, of course, about charts and market volumes.
 But it is also a lot about discipline.
 Get your intraday trading discipline in place first!